dannypsnl/write-a-programming-language/ch2-semantic-checker.md

 Where `(vec:: z vecnil)` is a evidence of type `(Vec Nat (s z))`.
 A simple partial interpreter of this example can be created in a few step by removing some high-level abilities from language.

-1. Assuming all term has well-typed, this can be ensure by only using `(struct tt (tm ty) #:transparent)` to ensure.
+1. Assuming all term was well-typed, this can be ensured by only using `(struct tt (tm ty) #:transparent)` to ensure.
-2. The type of type is `U`, the type of `U` is `U`. `U` stands for universe, but you can ignore it currently.
+2. The type of type is `U`, the type of `U` is `U`. `U` stands for the universe, but you can ignore it currently.
 3. Without syntax sugar.
 4. No optimizing.
-5. Remove some checking(which means language is not as safe as langauge like **Agda** or any other theorem proof assitant).
+5. Remove some checking(which means language is not as safe as language like **Agda** or any other theorem proof assitant).

 Then we can start creating our first dependent type language under **Racket**.
 For every `inductive` data type, we use several `define` to define it.